-- Communicate safety procedures to employees, including any new and/or revised procedures. - Ensure new employees receive proper training in safe work procedures as well as new job assignments. - Communicate expectations regarding employee adherence to safe work procedures, and take appropriate disciplinary action for known incidents of negligence. - Provide a role model to employees by personally adhering to safe work procedures. - Aid in the investigation of job-related accidents, injuries, and illnesses, and work towards implementing procedures that may prevent future recurrence.

-- Accept and evaluate employee safety concerns and suggestions, and work to correct potentially hazardous situations. - Provide the equipment necessary for employees to safely perform their job responsibilities. - Train all employees in a language that is understood and comprehended by those employees being trained. - File documentation of proof that applicable regulatory training was conducted in a timely manner.
+- Communicate safety procedures to employees, including any new and/or revised procedures. - Ensure new employees receive proper training in safe work procedures as well as new job assignments. - Communicate expectations regarding employee adherence to safe work procedures, and take appropriate disciplinary action for known incidents of negligence. - Provide a role model to employees by personally adhering to safe work procedures. - Aid in the investigation of job-related incidents, injuries, and illnesses, and work towards implementing procedures that may prevent future recurrence. - Accept and evaluate employee safety concerns and suggestions, and work to correct potentially hazardous situations. - Provide the equipment necessary for employees to safely perform their job responsibilities. - Train all employees in a language that is understood and comprehended by those employees being trained. - File documentation of proof that applicable regulatory training was conducted in a timely manner.

-Competent Person - one who is capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.
+Competent Person - one who is capable of identifying existing and predictable hazards in the surroundings or working conditions which immediately dangerous to life or health, and who has the authority to take prompt corrective measures to eliminate them.